Customize Consent Preferences

 Hence, I personally recommend restricting Social Media apps.
 You can also restrict their usage with activity timers that come with almost every Social Media app now.

-Have planned days
+3. Have a planned schedule

 It’s not important to religiously stick to plans but by creating a daily planner, you can be time-frugal.